 When the PCs arrive, it is unlikely they'll see the troll.
-Perhaps a DC 18 WIS (PERCEPTION) check will catch a glimpse of his form swimming underwater, or hear him as he climbs out from his cave.
+Perhaps a perceptive character will catch a glimpse of his form swimming underwater, or hear him as he climbs out from his cave.
 His stony hide makes for excellent camouflage, and he perches among some rocks on the cliffs to watch any newcomers.